Māori history portal gets more funding

 The project will give the region's three iwi – Ngāti Ranginui, Ngāi Te Rangi and Ngāti Pūkenga – a comprehensive voice in the classroom and beyond.

-Teachers from early childhood through to Year 13 will be able to access learning resources, including foundational Te Reo and tikanga lessons, that are specific to their school's geographic location and tell stories from their local iwi's point of view.
+Teachers from early childhood to Year 13 will be able to access learning resources, including foundational te reo and tikanga lessons that are specific to their school's geographic location and tell stories from their local iwi's point of view.

 "This project was first mooted in 2015 among local educators and iwi.